 "The C-Class remains hugely appealing, even if it has lost a bit of its sparkle as it enters its twilight years.
 It's still classy and still competitive, particularly if you go for a plug-in hybrid model or the multi-talented C220d diesel."

-Introduced in 2014, but significantly overhauled in 2018, the Mercedes-Benz C-Class is an absolute mainstay in the mid-sized executive class, competing with predominantly German, premium badged rivals such as the BMW 3 Series and Audi A4.
+Introduced in 2014, but significantly overhauled in 2018, the Mercedes-Benz C-Class is an absolute mainstay in the mid-sized executive class (there's a new one on the way), competing with predominantly German, premium badged rivals such as the BMW 3 Series and Audi A4.

 That’s the C-Class’s heartland rivals, but you might also consider the Vauxhall Insignia, Ford Mondeo among others, though the Mercedes has the more upmarket badge, which means it holds its value better and is cheaper to own over a three-year period.

 That means the C-Class has even broken into the UK’s top ten selling models on occasion, mixing it on the list with Ford Fiestas, Volkswagen Golfs and Vauxhall Corsas, that’s quite an achievement for a premium badged saloon.
 Globally, that success has been replicated, with the C-Class accounting for one in every five of Mercedes-Benz’s sales – which when you consider the sheer volume of cars Mercedes produces, is quite remarkable.

 The C-Class’ key virtue being its comfort and understated classiness.
 That, on first glance, it looks like a scaled down S-Class – the S-Class being Mercedes-Benz’s biggest luxury saloon – is no bad thing.
 The sweeping dashboard brought a whole new level of luxury to this size of car though you’ll need to splash the cash on options to get the Mercedes’ interior looking at its best.